 Also you can buy the paper book straight from me.
 For example if you’d like to have a copy with the author’s signature, then send e-mail to me: jouni.laaksonen @ iki.fi.
 Or if you want to ask a question about the book, send me e-mail.
 I promise to answer every e-mail about the book.
 (If I don’t answer, then my mail operator has for some reason deemed your mail as spam and I haven’t seen it.
 Unfortunately sometimes just English language is enough to trigger that.
 I try to remember to check my spam folder every now and then, but that may be the reason for delay.
 Or, I might be hiking in some remote wilderness, and can only answer when I have returned to civilization.)

 My price for the book is 22 euros, but I have to add to that whatever sending the book to your country costs.
-The price seems to be 13,90 euros to Europe and 18,50 euros elsewhere.
-This is in Economy class, Priority costs more.
-If you live in Finland, sending is cheaper (5,20 euros).
+The postal price is 12,25 euros to Europe and more to other countries.
+That’s Economy, Priority costs more.
+If you live in Finland, sending is much cheaper (4,90 euros).

 If you can read Finnish, then you might be interested also in my other books.
 They can be found at www.iki.fi/jel (that page is only in Finnish).
 My books after Hiking in Finland was published, these are all only in Finnish: